STUDIO ART & DESIGN

 Art exhibits created by Studio Art + Design students, faculty and visiting artists are shown in campus display case space, as well as the lobby space.
 Our faculty work to find new opportunities for students to get involved in community arts activities, experiential and service learning projects, as well as opportunities for them to exhibit their own work and learn about organizing exhibits.
 Some of the community organizations Studio Art + Design has partnered with include the Schweinfurth Memorial Art Center, Cayuga County Chamber of Commerce, as well as several non-profit organizations.
 Students have the opportunity to become more involved in the arts through the art club.

-Faculty invite professional artists to lecture, demonstrate advanced approaches in their chosen discipline, and critique student artwork.
+Faculty invites professional artists to lecture, demonstrate advanced approaches in their chosen discipline, and critique student artwork.

-In 2012, Cayuyga welcomed our Brunell Visiting Scholar — the world-renowned musician, humanitarian, and photographer Samite Mulondo.
+In 2012, Cayuga welcomed our Brunell Visiting Scholar — the world-renowned musician, humanitarian, and photographer Samite Mulondo.